abingdonpta/abingdonpta/content/posts/2024-07-24 School Supplies/index.md

 - 1 pack of 12 washable Crayola markers
 - 1 pack of 12 Crayola-colored pencils
 - 1 pair of AVID Education AE-36-GR Stereo Classroom Computer Headset with Boom microphone, single TRRS plug green (Amazon) or similar headphones.
 (No Bluetooth or ear buds)
-- **Girls**: 1 pack of gallon sized Ziploc bags
+- **Girls**: 1 pack of gallon size Ziploc bags
-- **Boys**: 1 pack of sandwich sized Ziploc bags
+- **Boys**: 1 pack of sandwich size Ziploc bags

-Please do not label supplies as they will be used by the entire class.
+Please do not label supplies, they will be used by the entire class.

 Thank you.